Spirit rallies with pair of second-half goals for draw against Courage

 Hatch has picked up where she left off in 2021, when she led the league in goals, and Rodman remains an equally dangerous attacking threat.

-Washington continued to threaten over the final 20 minutes, as Rowland narrowly denied Ashley Sanchez by deflecting a shot just over the bar.
+Washington continued to threaten over the final 20 minutes; Rowland narrowly denied Ashley Sanchez by deflecting a shot just over the bar.

-On the flip side, the Spirit also conceded twice in the game’s first 30 minutes — first when goalie Aubrey Kingsbury managed only a light touch on a pass into the box, and Debinha finished it.
+On the flip side, the Spirit conceded twice in the first 30 minutes — first when goalie Aubrey Kingsbury managed only a light touch on a pass into the box and Debinha finished it.
 Later in the half, North Carolina’s Carson Pickett stole the ball from Washington’s Anna Heilferty near midfield, then delivered a perfect pass to Taylor Smith, who was all alone 25 yards from the goal.

 “We just didn’t come to play at the start,” Kingsbury said.
 “Not sure why that was, but the effort wasn’t there in the first half.”

-Through half of the Challenge Cup’s round-robin schedule, the Courage leads the four-team group with seven points (2-0-1), followed by NJ/NY Gotham FC (1-1-1).
-The Spirit (0-0-3) has work to do to advance, starting with Sunday’s home match against Orlando Pride FC.
+Through half of the Challenge Cup’s round-robin schedule, the Courage leads the four-team group with seven points (2-0-1), followed by Gotham FC (1-1-1).
+The Spirit (0-0-3) has work to do to advance, starting with Sunday’s match against the Orlando Pride at Audi Field.